yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 > <question-title></question-title>
 >
-> 1. Whats the meaning of the n-ambig parameter?
-> 2. What was the goal of the analysis with the additional BLAST database?
+> 1. What was the goal of the analysis with the additional BLAST database?
+> 2. Consider other use cases for a blast database as off-target elimination!
+> 3.
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-N_ambig describes the potential variable nucleotides in one primer.
-Means the larger the more unspecific.
+To eliminate possible off-target human genome sequences.
 > > 2.
-To eliminate human genome from the sample.
-> >
+> > 3.
 > {: .solution}
 >
 {: .question}